 The exact effects of a high white blood cell count depend on the condition or factor causing them.

-Fluctuations in blood cell count might not cause any symptoms at all.
+Fluctuations in white blood cell count might not cause any symptoms at all.